 - Reflection on clinical practice

-Medical Imaging Technologists (MIT’s) seeking a clinical training position in MRI may commence their study before securing a training position by enrolling in the PGCertHSc(Medical Imaging) and completing four courses.
+Medical Imaging Technologists (MITs) seeking a clinical training position in MRI may commence their study before securing a training position by enrolling in the PGCertHSc(Medical Imaging) and completing four specific courses.
 Should they obtain a clinical training position within five years of completing the PGCertHSc, these courses can be transferred into the PGDipHSc(MRI) qualification.